zackad/manga-server/README.md

 ## Requirements

 **Runtime**
-- PHP version 7.2 or newer
+- PHP version 7.2.5 or later

 **Development**
 - composer
-- NodeJS
+- NodeJS version 18 or later
-- yarn (replacement for npm)
+- npm (install manually if your nodejs installation doesn't include it)
 - symfony-cli (optional)

 ## How to run